This article was updated by the Great British Mag content team on 24 November 2021

 Trying to balance the challenges of being a student and being vegan isn’t as hard as it may seem at first.
-Yes, you need to ensure you have a healthy and balanced diet, but university canteens, supermarkets and fast food chains all now have vegan-friendly options, especially since students today are “six times more likely” to avoid eating animals than their parents.
+Yes, you need to ensure you have a healthy and balanced diet, but university canteens, supermarkets and fast-food chains all now have vegan-friendly options, especially since students today are “six times more likely” to avoid eating animals than their parents.

 Here’s a guide to help you easily seek out delicious plant-based meals that are well within your student budget.

-Supermarkets with vegan food
+Shopping for vegan food

 Most supermarkets in the UK offer vegan products, including Tesco, Waitrose, Marks & Spencer, Aldi, Sainsbury’s, Co-op, Iceland and Morrisons – to name a few.
 There are lots of plant-based options like meat, dairy and even egg alternatives, as well as many ready-made vegan meals.
 The best way to check out the ranges and deals each supermarket offers is via their websites.